infinum/qa-handbook/Automation/Web/Selenium & qawa.md

 	assert self.page.button.text == "Logout"

-### Soft asserts
+### Soft assert examples

 Here are some examples of assertion methods from the [pytest_check](https://pypi.org/project/pytest_check/) plugin.
-The plugin needs to be imported in the test modules in order to be used.
+The plugin has to be imported into the test modules in order to be used.

 Checking that something exists: